Already booked? Sign in or create an account

 Interestingly, One Tree Hill is a volcanic cone and one of 50 in Auckland city.
 It’s important to both early Maori and European history, and a tour of One Tree Hill will give you the inside scoop.
 It’s set in a spacious park with beautiful gardens, avenues of trees, a planetarium, and a children’s playground.

 What could be more romantic than a harbor stroll at dusk or sunset?
 Luckily, Waitemata Harbor in Auckland is particularly beautiful, with downtown’s skyscrapers glittering off the waters.
 A long walk, picnic, or bar-hopping in the harbor’s restaurants is a must-do.

 Descend into the breathtaking Ruakuri Caves, a natural wonder full of Maori history.
 Go down the cave’s spiral staircase and marvel at this underground labyrinth full of beautiful stalactites and brilliant glow worms at every turn.

 Address: Level 53, Sky Tower, Auckland, New Zealand

 The crown jewel of Auckland’s skyline is the Sky Tower, and its observation deck restaurant is a fine dining experience like no other.
-The lunch and dinner menus emphasizes sustainability and local sources, meaning the freshest ingredients are their main priority.
-The seasonal a la carte menu offers delicate dishes with powerful flavors, like scampi dumplings and Japanese quail.
+The lunch and dinner menus emphasize sustainability and local sources, meaning the freshest ingredients are their main priority.
+The seasonal a-la-carte menu offers delicate dishes with powerful flavors, like scampi dumplings and Japanese quail.
 Desserts include a coconut and blood orange ice cream sandwich and a sheep panna cotta.
 The Sugar Club takes risks to bring you an unforgettable culinary experience in Auckland.